Best of Peruvian cuisine in our Trekking tours to Machu Pichu

-The national dish of Peru, you can not leave the country without trying this delicacy.
+You can not leave the country without trying this delicacy, the national dish of Peru.
 The essential ingredient is fresh fish, marinated in lime juice and served with onions, sweet potatoes, lettuce, fresh corn, cilantro, garlic, and chili to taste.

-Ceviche can be found in Peru’s touristic restaurants, not usually at a local restaurant since Peruvians like ceviche in seafood restaurants and brunch.
+Ceviche can be found in Peru’s tourist restaurants, not usually at a local restaurant, since Peruvians like ceviche in seafood restaurants and brunch.
 We recommend trying ceviche in the coastal area to get the freshest fish.
 In places like Cusco, trout ceviche is served in most restaurants.

 Our trekking chefs will prepare mango or mushroom ceviche for you as a variation of this classic dish.